wako69420/IconChanger/README.md

 2. **Text Files in Dock Stacks:** If you place a text file or document inside a folder that is pinned to your Dock (a Dock Stack), macOS is hardcoded to forcefully generate a QuickLook text preview, completely ignoring any custom icon you applied.

 **The Solution: Alias Generation**
+This is still work in progress and might not work for certain folders.
 Icon Changer features a built-in workaround specifically designed to defeat both of these behaviors:
 1. Drop the stubborn application or text file into the Icon Changer target zone.
 2. Click the **"Create Alias"** button located in the blue Alias Generator information box.